JHS Whitey Tighty Mini

 In the studio, I use multiband compressors to fine tune tracks by only compressing specific frequencies.
 Given this functionality of multiband compressors I would've liked a bit more control on which frequencies I'd like to compress.

 Nevertheless, Boss chooses to do all the thinking for you in terms of tone and frequencies, providing you with a very pleasing sound.

 Housed in the ever reliable Boss enclosure, the Boss CP-1x brings studio quality transparent compression to your pedalboard.
 If modern transparency and reliability are important to you, then definitely check out the Boss CP-1X.

 - Multiband Compressor

 - Buffered Bypass

-The Wampler Ego is the same pedal as the Mini Ego above, with the only difference being that the “control” and “tone” are variable knobs (more than one setting) as opposed to on/off switches.
-The Wampler Ego is also able to run off of batteries in addition to a DC adapter, while the Mini Ego is run off of an adapter exclusively.
+The Wampler Ego V2 is similar to the Mini Ego, with the main difference being that the “control” and “tone” are variable knobs instead of on/off switches.
+Another important difference is that the Wampler Ego can run off of batteries in addition to a DC adapter, while the Mini Ego exclusively runs off of an adapter.

-Wampler’s description of the Ego’s tone control is a bit vague, but from the description in the manual (which you can find on their website) it seems to be a presence control.
+Wampler’s description of the Ego’s tone control leaves much to be speculated on, but from the description in the manual it seems to be a presence control.
 Presence is a parameter which controls upper-mid range frequencies.
 Its purpose is to make an instrument more “present” in a mix that includes instruments in the same frequency range.
 For example, if there’s two guitarists in your band the presence knob will help you be heard over the other guitar player.

 - Compression type not listed (likely VCA)